 The vendor shall obtain at intake: the resident's name; home address; date of birth; race; gender; and special medication problems or needs; the name of the resident's personal physician (if applicable); the resident's legal status including conditions of release; and the names of parties to notify in case of an emergency.
-The vendor shall immediately notify the USPO/USPSO, or follow other notification protocol outlined by the USPO/USPSO CO, if the defendant/person under supervision leaves the treatment facility without proper authorization, fails to report for treatment, or any factors that may increase risk or identified third-party risk issues.
-The vendor shall report conduct violating a condition of supervision within 24 hours.
+Upon admission to the facility, a comprehensive intake shall be completed which includes the individual's legal name, date of birth, referral source and contact information, ethnicity, preferred language for services, permanent address, emergency contact-relationship-phone number, known medical conditions and allergies, current medications, dietary restrictions and religious preferences.
+The vendor shall immediately notify the USPO/USPSO, or follow other notification protocol outlined by the CO, if the defendant/person under supervision leaves the treatment facility without proper authorization, fails to report for scheduled treatment, or any factors that may increase seen or unforeseen risk or identified third-party risk issues to the individual and/or the public.
+Within 24 hours, the vendor shall report conduct violating a condition of supervision within 24 hours. programmatic rule violations and behaviors associated with court noncompliance.